Rhein-Main Air Base: Initial post-war use

-Air Transport
+Air transport mission

-The initial USAAF transport unit at Rhein-Main was the 466th Air Service Group, activated on 20 November 1945.
-The 466th operated the aerial port, with a mixture of C-47 Skytrain, C-46 Commando, and C-54 Skymaster transport aircraft using the base for transport operations.
-The Rhein-Main transport passenger and cargo terminal was completed in 1946, and air traffic into Rhein-Main increased after the closure of the military passenger terminal at Orly Air Base, France, in March 1947, when the USAFE Eastern Air Transport Service opened its hub at Rhein-Main.
+The first USAAF transport unit assigned to Rhein-Main was the 466th Air Service Group, activated on 20 November 1945.
+The 466th operated the aerial port, with a mixture of C-47 Skytrain, C-46 Commando, and C-54 Skymaster aircraft using the base for transport operations.

+Construction of the Rhein-Main transport passenger and cargo terminal was completed in 1946, allowing an increase of air traffic into the base after the closure of the military passenger terminal at Orly Air Base, France.
+In March 1947, the USAFE Eastern Air Transport Service opened its hub at Rhein-Main.

-The 61st Troop Carrier Group was reassigned to Rhein-Main on 30 September 1946 from nearby Eschborn Air Base and assumed control of the transport mission, carrying out routine transport operations from the base using C-47s and C-54s.
-Troop Carrier Squadrons of the 61st TCG were the 14th, 15th, and 53rd.
+The 61st Troop Carrier Group (TCG) was reassigned to Rhein-Main on 30 September 1946 from nearby Eschborn Air Base.
+The group assumed control of the transport mission, carrying out routine operations from the base using C-47 and C-54 aircraft.
+The 61st TCG comprised the 14th, 15th, and 53rd Troop Carrier Squadrons.

-Berlin Airlift
+Berlin airlift

 The ongoing dispute over Berlin strained relations between the Soviet Union and the Western Allies (United States, United Kingdom, France).
-On 24 June 1948, the Soviet Union blocked access to the three Western-held sectors of Berlin, which lay deep within the Soviet-controlled zone of Germany, by cutting off all rail and road routes going through Soviet-controlled territory in Germany.
-The commander of the American occupation zone in Germany, General Lucius D. Clay, USA, gave the order on 25 June to launch a massive airlift using both civil and military aircraft.
-Rhein-Main Air Base became the main American terminal in western Germany for the airlift.
-The aircraft of the 61st TCG participated using C-54 Skymasters to ferry coal, flour, and other cargo into West Berlin.
-Additional Troop Carrier Squadrons were assigned to the 61st group, these being the 20th, 48th, and 54th.
+On 24 June 1948, the Soviet Union blocked access to the three Western-held sectors of Berlin, which lay deep within the Soviet-controlled zone of Germany, by cutting off all rail and road routes going through Soviet-controlled territory.

+The next day, 25 June, the commander of the American occupation zone in Germany, General Lucius D. Clay, gave the order to launch a massive airlift using both civil and military aircraft.
+Rhein-Main Air Base became the main terminal in western Germany for the American airlift.
+Aircraft of the 61st TCG participated using C-54 Skymasters to ferry coal, flour, and other cargo into West Berlin.
+Additional Troop Carrier Squadrons (20th, 48th and 54th) were assigned to the 61st group.

 On 19 November 1948, the 513th Troop Carrier Group (Special) was activated at Rhein-Main Air Base to assist in the airlift, also using C-54s.
-Squadrons of the 513th were the 313th, 330th, 331st, 332d, and 333d.
+Troop Carrier Squadrons activated with the 513th were the 313th, 330th, 331st, 332d, and 333d squadrons.

-The Soviet Union lifted its blockade at 00:01, on 12 May 1949.
+Nearly a year after the blockade began, the Soviet Union lifted it at 00:01, on 12 May 1949.
 However, the airlift did not end until 30 September, as the Western nations wanted to build up sufficient amounts of supplies in West Berlin in case the Soviets blockaded it again.

 1949–1959

 Although originally envisioned as a bomber base by USAFE, as a result of the Berlin Airlift, Rhein-Main became a principal European air transport terminal.
 With the end of the blockade, the 513th TCG was inactivated on 16 October 1949.
-The 61st TCG returned to routine transport operations until the outbreak of the Korean War.
-The 61st was reassigned to McChord Air Force Base, Washington on 21 July 1950.
+The 61st TCG returned to routine transport operations until the outbreak of the Korean War, and on 21 July 1950, was reassigned to McChord Air Force Base, Washington.